Hulita Veve

-Hulita Veve (born 14 September 1995), previously known as Hulita Haukinima, is an Australian netball player.
+Hulita Veve (born 14 September 1995), previously known as Hulita Haukinima, is a Tongan netball player.
 Haukinima was a member of the Queensland Firebirds team that won the 2016 ANZ Championship.
 She has also played for Queensland Fusion in the Australian Netball League and for Firebirds in Suncorp Super Netball.
 In 2014 she was captain of the Queensland under-19 team that won their Australian National Netball Championships tournament.
 In 2019 she captained the QUT Wildcats team that won the inaugural HART Sapphire Series title.

 Early life, family and education

 Haukinima was born-and-raised in Queensland.
 She grew up in the Beenleigh and Marsden suburbs of Logan City.
 She attended Marsden State School and Marsden State High School.
 While a member of the 2016 Queensland Firebirds ANZ Championship winning team, she worked as a childcare worker in Browns Plains.
 Haukinima is married to Jerome Veve and is the mother of two boys, Jakiah and Jeremiah.
 Jerome is a United States rugby league international.